animatlabs/animatlabs.github.io/_posts/2026-03-14-dotnet-docker-traefik.md

   - "traefik.http.routers.api.tls.certresolver=le"
 ```

-Traefik issues the cert, renews it before expiry, and redirects HTTP to HTTPS.
-I don't think about certificates anymore.
+Issues the cert.
+Renews before expiry.
+Redirects HTTP to HTTPS.
+I set this up once six months ago and haven't touched it since.

 ## Debugging

-Most Traefik problems are one of three things.
+Most Traefik problems fall into three buckets.

-**502 Bad Gateway.** The container crashed or the port label is wrong.
-Check `docker ps` -- is the container running?
-Check the Traefik dashboard at `localhost:8080` -- is the router green or red?
-Most common cause: `loadbalancer.server.port` says 5000 but the container runs on 8080.
+**502 Bad Gateway.** Either the container crashed or `loadbalancer.server.port` is wrong.
+I've burned time on this one more than I'd like to admit.
+Check `docker ps` first.
+Is the container actually running?
+Then check the Traefik dashboard at `localhost:8080` and see if the router shows green or red.
+Nine times out of ten, the port label says 5000 but the app listens on 8080.

-**404 on every route.** Missing `traefik.enable=true`.
-Traefik defaults to not exposing containers (`exposedbydefault=false`), so you need the label on each service.
+**404 on everything.** You forgot `traefik.enable=true`.
+Because we set `exposedbydefault=false` (which you should), every service needs that label explicitly.
+Easy to miss, annoying to debug.

-**Backtick problem.** The Host rule needs backticks, not quotes:
+**Backtick vs quote.** The Host rule needs backticks, not single quotes:

 ```yaml
 # Broken